Woman dragged across parking lot, robbed outside store

 FREMONT, Calif.
 (AP) - A shopper at a Walmart in Fremont was shoved to the ground and dragged across the store’s parking lot by two men Sunday before they stole her purse and fled, police said.

-The Fremont Police Department said the were searching for two suspects who fled in a black BMW.
+The Fremont Police Department said officials were searching for two suspects who fled in a black BMW.

 The woman had scrapes but no other significant injuries, police said.